Development Lifecycle Trade-offs

 | Data fidelity | Production-identical data | Sampled subset via sandbox templates |

-| Refresh time | Hours to days (large orgs) | Minutes to hours |
+| Refresh time | Hours to days for large orgs | Minutes to hours |

-| Storage cost | Matches production storage | Fraction of production storage |
+| Storage cost | Matches production | Fraction of production storage |

-| License cost | Included with Enterprise+ (limited qty) | More available per edition |
+| License cost | Included with Unlimited/Performance (EE requires separate purchase) | More available per edition |

-| Testing realism | Highest — real data volumes and relationships | Lower — may miss edge cases in data |
+| Testing realism | Highest, real data volumes and relationships | Lower, may miss edge cases in data |

-| Data sensitivity | Contains real PII/PHI (requires masking) | Smaller attack surface (but still needs masking) |
+| Data sensitivity | Contains real PII/PHI; requires masking | Smaller attack surface but still needs masking |

 | Refresh frequency | Limited (29-day interval) | More frequent refreshes possible |